pantheon-systems/documentation/source/content/terminus/07-create.md

         composer cbf

-1. Adding the following lines to the `.gitignore`file is **strongly** recommended because of the additional files created by these tests.
+1. Add the following lines to the `.gitignore`file.
+This is **strongly** recommended because of the additional files created by these tests.

     ```bash
     vendor